Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 • Subsidized Costs: Involves partial or full financial assistance from the mental health center or external funding sources to lower the cost for clients in need.

-• Flexible Payment Plans: These plans allow clients to spread payments over time, making it easier to manage the financial impact of treatment.
+• Flexible Payment Plans: These plans allow clients to spread payments over time, making it easier to manage the financial aspect of treatment.

 • Time-Based Sliding Scale: Fees are adjusted based on the length or frequency of sessions, offering flexibility in payment according to the duration of treatment needed.

-• Need-Based Sliding Scale: This scale considers the client’s specific financial needs, adjusting fees accordingly to ensure affordability based on individual circumstances.
+• Need-Based Sliding Scale: This scale considers your financial needs, with fees adjusted accordingly to ensure affordability.

-For specific details on the flexible pricing options available at BasePoint Academy, including eligibility criteria and fee structures, please contact us today.
+For details on the flexible pricing options available at BasePoint Academy, including eligibility criteria and fee structures, contact us today.

-Contact BasePoint Academy to Find Out More About Psychiatric Evaluation and Psychiatry Service
+Contact BasePoint Academy to Find Out More About Psychiatric Evaluations and Services

-Contacting BasePoint Academy is an excellent step towards learning more about our psychiatric evaluations and services for teens.
-Whether you’re seeking comprehensive assessments, medication management, or psychotherapy sessions, contact us to explore our specialized programs that can effectively support your teen’s mental health.
+Contact BasePoint Academy today to learn more about our psychiatric evaluations and services for adolescents.
+Whether you’re seeking comprehensive assessments, medication management, or psychotherapy sessions, we’ll help you explore our specialized programs that can effectively support your teen’s mental health.

-BasePoint Academy is committed to providing compassionate care and evidence-based treatments designed to address various mental health challenges, ensuring personalized support that meets your teen’s unique needs.
-Gain valuable insights into our practical approach to adolescent mental health, including our commitment to integrating proven therapies and fostering a supportive environment where your child will feel at ease.
-Our knowledgeable staff is eager to answer your questions about financial considerations, the admissions process, and more.
+BasePoint Academy is committed to providing compassionate, personalized, and evidence-based treatments to address various mental health challenges.
+Our knowledgeable staff is eager to answer your questions about financial considerations, the teen mental health treatment admissions process, and more.

-• In Texas, many youth identify as experiencing a mental, emotional, behavioral, or developmental (MEDB) issue.
-Out of over 7 million Texans aged 17 and younger, more than 1.2 million, or 20%, report such challenges.
+• Many youths in Texas have experienced a mental, emotional, behavioral, or developmental issue, according to Every Texan.
+Out of over 7 million Texans 17 and younger, more than 1.2 million, or 20%, report such challenges.

-• In 2021, over one-fifth of high school students in Texas reported seriously considering attempting suicide, indicating a need for additional mental health support in the Lone Star State.
+• In 2021, over 20% of high school students in Texas reported seriously considering attempting suicide, KERA News reported, indicating a need for additional mental health support in the Lone Star State.